-Other combinations of applicable education, training, and experience equivalent to an Associates degree, which provide the knowledge, skills, and abilities necessary to perform effectively in the position, may be considered.
+Any combinations of applicable education, training, and experience which provide the knowledge, abilities, and skills necessary to perform effectively in the position may be considered.

 | (Special requirements such as lifting heavy objects and

-Frequent bending, walking, running, lifting of objects/equipment up to 50 lbs.
+Frequent bending, walking, running, and lifting of objects/equipment up to 50 pounds may be required.

 When lifting students who weigh between 35 and 49 pounds, an additional staff member will be considered.
-Anytime a staff member is responsible for 50 lbs or more of a students weight, the need for additional staff will be required to lift the student safely (2-person requirement).
+Anytime a staff member is responsible for lifting 50 pounds or more of a student¿s weight, the need for additional staff will be required to lift the student safely (2-person requirement).

 Mechanical lifts will be considered on an individual basis.
 Note: Safe Student Lifting Assessment form will be utilized by staff responsible for lifting students.
 Recommendations will be established on a case by case basis after assessment by a physical therapist or occupational therapist.)